Snapchat, the app that gave life to social media stories, is an exceptional platform for sharing temporary media.

 How To Check if Someone Took a Screenshot of Your Story

 Transparency is the first rule of Snapchat.
 Snapchat will instantly notify you if a friend took a screenshot of the snap you sent them.
 However, there’s no notification for the story.

 It’s easy to figure out if someone has taken a screenshot of your story by following the instructions (given above) to see your viewers.
 Snapchat also provides guidelines and details on your privacy.

 As you see your viewer’s list, the person who’s taken a screenshot of your story will be highlighted in green, and an overlapping cross icon (the screenshot icon for Snapchat) will appear at the rightmost of the name.

-Once you know who took a screenshot, you can talk to them if you feel uncomfortable about it or simply remove them from your friends’ list.
+Once you know who took a screenshot, you can talk to them or remove them from your friend list if you feel uncomfortable.
 Otherwise, just let it be if it doesn’t bother you.

-Your friends and family can view the 24-hour long story on your profile, and you have all the options to see how many people viewed it and who viewed it but no way of knowing if someone replayed your story.
+Your friends and family can view the 24-hour-long story on your profile, and you have all the options to see how many people viewed it and who viewed it but no way of knowing if someone replayed it.